pbkwee/distrorejuve/README.md

 Use with --source if you just wish to have the functions available to you for testing

-Run with --check if you just wish to check, but not change your server
+Run with --check (or no argument) if you just wish to check, but not change your server

 Run with --break-eggs to dist upgrade Debian lenny (unsupported) or squeeze (supported) to wheezy (latest).
 Note caveats above.